 The transition to a climate-neutral Europe can only be achieved with sufficient amounts of non-ferrous metals.
 For example, the World Bank in 2017 projected that 300% more metals will be demanded by the world's wind turbines by 2050, 200% more metals for solar panels, and 1000% more metals for batteries15.

-The European Commission has therefore set itself an objective to further develop its raw materials value chains, to meet growing demand for low-carbon technologies - including batteries, clean mobility (hybrid, electric & fuel cells), and renewable energy (wind, solar).
-Doing so will require that Europe holds and expands its market share across all stages of the raw materials value chain: extraction, processing, and recycling.
+The European Commission has therefore set itself an objective to further develop its raw materials value chains, to meet growing demand for low-carbon technologies - including

 Supplying Europe's low-carbon technologies through an integrated metals ecosystem